celeritas-project/celeritas/doc/implementation/core-physics/stepping.rst

 run and execute once per step.

-There are currently two different actions that act as extension points to the stepping loop: :cpp:class:`CoreBeginRunActionInterface` is called once per event (or set of simultaneously initialized events), and :cpp:class:`StepActionInterface` is called once per step, ordered using :cpp:enum:`celeritas::StepActionOrder`.
+There are currently two different actions that act as extension points to the stepping loop: :cpp:class:`BeginRunActionInterface` is called once per event (or set of simultaneously initialized events), and :cpp:class:`StepActionInterface` is called once per step, ordered using :cpp:enum:`celeritas::StepActionOrder`.

 .. doxygenclass:: celeritas::ActionInterface
-.. doxygentypedef:: celeritas::CoreBeginRunActionInterface
+.. doxygenclass:: celeritas::BeginRunActionInterface
 .. doxygenclass:: celeritas::StepActionInterface

 .. doxygenenum:: celeritas::StepActionOrder